sercankulcu/sercankulcu.github.io/_nejat-isler/2012-02-01-marie-claire-sibel-baykam.md

 ---
 title: "Marie Claire: Public Image and the Man at Home"
+description: "By 2012, Nejat İşler had acquired a remarkably stable public image.
+He was widely associated with: The success of Kaybedenler Kulübü had strengthened this image further."
 date: 2012-02-01
 publication: "Marie Claire Türkiye"
 interviewer: "Sibel Baykam"